RRFayad/next-course/README.md

   - It receives the action and the empty message formState;
   - It returns the current state and the updated action;
+  - **Important:** Type of useFormState state (2nd arg), must match with the return of the server action
+    - Check its implemention in the Next Auth Project

   ```javascript
   const [formState, action] = useFormState(actions.createSnippet, { message: "" });